 What sets the EtonHouse bilingual programme apart?

-- Differentiated instruction - Our teachers continuously access and differentiate instructions to benefit each individual child.
+- Differentiated instruction - Our teachers continuously assess and differentiate instructions to benefit each individual child.
 Our content instruction requires skilful planning and intentionality from the teachers.
 Teachers use carefully chosen vocabulary to teach a given topic from a unit of inquiry.
 For example, when the class is inquiring into certain topics related to concepts of Physics or Biology, a direct translation of the vocabulary can be too advanced for the children.
 The information provided is therefore adapted to the children’s proficiency levels that is comprehensible to them.
-The result does not simplify the content, but it is structured with a set of targeted vocabulary and grammatical patterns with a creative input.
+The result does not simplify the content, but it is structured with a set of targeted vocabulary and grammatical patterns with creative input.
 Instructions from teachers are also carefully scaffolded and contextualized so that children acquire knowledge of both the language and content.

 - Mandarin is seen as a living language - We believe learning Mandarin is a life skill; a way to communicate with others and a chance to learn and understand a different culture.
 We encourage the usage of Mandarin in many ways rather than just seeing it as a curriculum subject.
 In our programmes, we develop strong Mandarin language skills while integrating cultural experiences, thus laying a bilingual and bicultural foundation in the children.
 Apart from in-class learning experiences, children are given opportunities to participate in Chinese cultural performances and experiences that allow them to practice the language in the real world.
 Our goal is for the children to view Mandarin as something to be enjoyed, not endured.